Loading...

 Mindful Eating

-Eat slowly and savor each bite, which can help with digestion and portion control.
+Eat slowly and savor each bite.
+This can help with better digestion and give your body time to process the food, preventing rapid spikes.

 metabolic